andrew/ultimate-awesome/README.md

 - [awesome-long2short-on-lrms](https://github.com/hongcheng-gao/awesome-long2short-on-lrms) - Awesome-Long2short-on-LRMs is a collection of state-of-the-art, novel, exciting long2short methods on large reasoning models.
 It contains papers, codes, datasets, evaluations, and analyses.
 - [Awesome-Machine-Generated-Text](https://github.com/ICTMCG/Awesome-Machine-Generated-Text) - Continuously updated list of related resources for generative LLMs like GPT and their analysis and detection.
 - [awesome-foundations-of-DeFi](https://github.com/Mikerah/awesome-foundations-of-DeFi) - An Awesome List for resources on the foundations of Decentralized Finance (DeFi).
-- [awesome-bundle-size](https://github.com/kristerkari/awesome-bundle-size) - 📝 An awesome list of tools and techniques to make your web bundle size smaller and your web apps load faster.
 - [Awesome-RAG](https://github.com/lucifertrj/Awesome-RAG) - RAG-VectorDB-Embedings-LlamaIndex-Langchain.
-- [awesome-rehype](https://github.com/rehypejs/awesome-rehype) - Curated list of awesome rehype resources.
 - [awesome-small-molecule-ml](https://github.com/benb111/awesome-small-molecule-ml) - A curated list of resources for machine learning for small-molecule drug discovery.
 - [awesome-storage](https://github.com/dalisoft/awesome-storage) - List of awesome cloud storage providers for individuals and family sorted by minimal plan price.
 - [awesome-vision-language-models-for-earth-observation](https://github.com/geoaigroup/awesome-vision-language-models-for-earth-observation) - A curated list of awesome vision and language resources for earth observation.
 - [Awesome-Caffe](https://github.com/MichaelXin/Awesome-Caffe) - Awesome Caffe.
 - [awesome-funny-markov](https://github.com/sublimino/awesome-funny-markov) - A curated list of delightfully amusing and facetious Markov chain output.
 - [awesome-metal](https://github.com/adamnemecek/awesome-metal) - A collection of Metal and MetalKit projects and resources.
 Very much work in progress.
+- [Awesome-Low-Level-Vision-Research-Groups](https://github.com/Kobaayyy/Awesome-Low-Level-Vision-Research-Groups) - A Collection of Low Level Vision Research Groups.
+- [awesome-bundle-size](https://github.com/kristerkari/awesome-bundle-size) - 📝 An awesome list of tools and techniques to make your web bundle size smaller and your web apps load faster.
 - [awesome-cc0](https://github.com/madjin/awesome-cc0) - Awesome list of free to use public domain CC0 licensed assets from across the internet.
 - [awesome-stock-trading](https://github.com/shi-rudo/awesome-stock-trading) - Curated list of resources for traders, such as tools, websites, and books related to trading stocks.
 - [awesome-programming-resources](https://github.com/DogerRain/awesome-programming-resources) - 收集优秀的编程资源（Java为主），涵盖：Java面试、求职、电子书籍、计算机网络、操作系统、前端、 Redis、Mysql、Nginx、ZK、MQ、机器学习、NPL、架构、算法.